Judith Love Cohen: Personal life

-In the mid-1950s, Cohen married fellow engineer Bernard Siegel, whom she had met while she was a freshman in engineering school at Brooklyn College in Brooklyn, New York.
+In the early 1950s, Cohen married fellow engineer Bernard Siegel, whom she met while a freshman in engineering school at Brooklyn College in Brooklyn, New York.
 They had three children: engineer/scientist Neil Siegel, Howard Siegel, and Rachel Siegel.
 The couple divorced in the mid-1960s.

-In the mid-1960s, Cohen married Thomas "Tom" William Black, who converted to Judaism for her.
-In 1969, they had a son, Hollywood actor Jack Black.
+Cohen married Thomas "Tom" William Black, who converted to Judaism for her.
+In 1969, they had a son, actor and musician Jack Black.
 In a memorial tribute, her son Neil notes that she was troubleshooting problems with schematics on the day she went into labor, called her boss to let him know she had fixed the problem and then delivered Jack.
-The couple divorced in the late 1970s.
+The couple divorced in 1979.

-In the early 1980s, Cohen married David A. Katz.
-They had been married for 35 years at the time of Cohen's death, after a short battle with cancer in 2016.
+In 1981, Cohen married David A. Katz.
+They remained married until her death in 2016.

 In 1991, Cohen's son Howard died of AIDS at the age of 36.

+Cohen died of cancer in 2016.